jeffgillan/git_on_cyverse/README.md

 2. Copy the `git` credentials with `cp ~/data-store/home/<username>/.gitconfig ~/`

 You should now be able to work on your cloned GitHub repositories and push changes without having to recreate the `ssh` key or your `git` credentials.

+### Pro Tip
+Remember that as you are working in a git repository in a Cyverse container, the container is ephemeral and will disappear when the App is shutdown.
+You will also lose any changes you made in the repository.
+PLEASE  REMEMBER TO PUSH CHANGES TO GITHUB OFTEN!
+Cyverse containers will self-destruct after 4 hours.